 The non-AP STA may send a unicasted encrypted ANQP Request frame that requests Neighbor Reports to be included in the ANQP Response frame.
 The responding AP may send unicasted encrypted ANQP Response frames that may include BPE AP information in the Neighbor Report elements to the requesting STA.

 Each AP affiliated with the BPE AP MLD should be reported in a separate Neighbor Report element.
-Such a Neighbor Report shall include at least the following subelements: BSSID of the current and next epochs, RSNE, RSNXE, Supported Rates and BSS Membership Selectors, Extended Supported Rates and BSS Membership Selectors, BSS Load, HT Capabilities, HT Operation, VHT Capabilities, VHT Operation, HE Capabilities, EHT Capabilities, EHT Operation and Basic Multi-link element.
+Such a Neighbor Report shall include at least the following subelements: BSSID of the current and next epoch, RSNE, RSNXE, Supported Rates and BSS Membership Selectors, Extended Supported Rates and BSS Membership Selectors, BSS Load, HT Capabilities, HT Operation, VHT Capabilities, VHT Operation, HE Capabilities, EHT Capabilities, EHT Operation and Basic Multi-link element.

-A STA that has received a BPE AP information in a Neighbor Report element may detect the presence of a reported AP affiliated with BPE AP MLD by receiving a frame which address of a MAC header matches with the BSSID reported in the Neighbor Report.
+A STA that has received a BPE AP information in a Neighbor Report element may detect the presence of a reported AP affiliated with BPE AP MLD by receiving a frame with transmitter address or receiver address in the MAC header matches with the BSSID reported in the Neighbor Report.

 NOTE for the reader.
 The remainder of the submission adds the Identity Key to the association and Fast Transition.